Block-proximal methods with spatially adapted acceleration: Background and overall structure of the algorithm

-Let then $G$ and $F^*$ have the structure \eqref{eq:g-fstar-separable}.
-In \cite{tuomov-cpaccel}, we extended the PDHGM to partially strongly convex problems: the two-block case $m=2$ and $n=1$ with only $G_1$ strongly convex.
-This was based on taking in \eqref{eq:prox-update} for suitable \emph{invertible} step length operators $\Tau_i \in \L(X; X)$ and $\Sigma_i \in \L(Y; Y)$ the preconditioning operator
+In \cite{tuomov-cpaccel}, we extended the PDHGM to partially strongly convex problems: in \eqref{eq:g-fstar-separable} this corresponded to the primal two-block and dual single-block case $m=2$ and $n=1$ with only $G_1$ assumed strongly convex.
+This extension was based on taking in \eqref{eq:prox-update} the preconditioner

-In this paper, we want to update any number of blocks stochastically.
-This will demand the use of \emph{non-invertible} step length operators